AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 ### Running These Notebooks

-The notebooks in this repo can all be run on Colab sessions (except `/Users/malpas.1/Code/data-challenge-notebooks/AAS Workshop/Session A: Nexus/a_rmdc26_workflow.ipynb`, which is exclusively designed for a Nexus environment) and this is our recommended fallback option if you encounter environment difficulties **and/or** Nexus account difficulties during the workshop.
+The notebooks in this repo can all be run on Colab sessions (except `AAS Workshop/Session A: Nexus/Nexus_Workflow.ipynb`, which is exclusively designed for a Nexus environment) and this is our recommended fallback option if you encounter environment difficulties **and/or** Nexus account difficulties during the workshop.

 If you instead choose to run the notebooks locally, you will need to first set up the environment.